AnnieWannie/CPAN_Chess/README.md

 Queen lacks proper movement, no en passant movement of pawns, no pawn promotion, no checks/checkmate.

-*This was originally created as a final project for a class and as such had given instructions on how the program must be designed limiting freedom in approach to developing*
+*This was originally created as a final project for a class and as such had given instructions on how the program must be designed; limiting freedom in approach to how it was developed*